↑ Back/Next ↑

 Currently no recommendation since I’m still looking for one that suit my preferences

 The traditional Chinese cleaver, the cleaver that can do it all.
-Chop trough duck, chicken bones.
+Chop trough smaller bones like duck, chicken bones.
 Slice through veggies and fruit.
-The traditional Chinese cleaver is what all chefs use in China.
-Not only do they use these types in the professional kitchen they also are mandatory in the Chinese culinary school.
+The traditional Chinese cleaver is what most chefs use in China.
+Not only do they use these types in the professional kitchen they also are mandatory in Chinese cuisine since they go through smaller bones.
 Once you have mastered the Chinese cleaver you will be able to perform every task you can do with a western chef’s knife including food transferring because of a bigger surface.
 This traditional Chinese cleaver is built like a tank.
 The front is sharper so that you can be more precise and decorate your dishes with your knife skills.
-The heel is thicker for a more demanding task like chopping through small bones.
+The heel is thicker for a more demanding task like chopping through ”small” bones.
 The back of the blade is used to tenderize meat.
+(Keep in mind that professional chef’s in China use all 3 cleaver types, Dual/All-purpose cleaver, Vegetable Cleaver, and the Bone Cleaver to go through bigger bones like spare ribs).

 (*Make sure you select the correct one since P01 and P02 is very heavy and big)

 The Chinese chef’s knife is big but you have to make sure what type you buy.
-In Asian cuisine, many traditional recipes require you to chop through bones and therefore you need an all-purpose Chinese cleaver.
+In Asian cuisine, many traditional recipes require you to chop through bones and therefore you need an all-purpose or also known as Dual purpose Chinese cleaver.
 The Chinese vegetable and Chinese Bone cleaver is a different knife!
-They may look the same but they are not, bone cleavers are heavier and made of less hard material.
+They may look the same but they are not, bone cleavers are heavier and made of less hard material and used for bigger bones like spare ribs.
 The Chinese vegetable cleaver has a straight profile you can compare it with a Nakiri knife.
 Despite the name ”vegetable” they are suitable for boneless proteins too.
-The length is usually 7-inch (18cm) for a vegetable cleaver.
-Since the popularity of Japanese knife makers, they have created a Chinese vegetable cleaver.
-You will lose all the benefits of a Traditional Chinese Cleaver.
-You basically have a Nakiri knife in the form of a Chinese cleaver.
+The Chinese vegetable cleaver is also known as the Chinese slicer.

 A meat slicer is usually thin and long so that you can slice through the meat instead of sawing back and forth.
 Most restaurants use a meat slicer machine instead of a knife.
 Unless it is precooked meat and they need to slice the meat for the show, for the audience to enjoy before putting it on the plate.
 Then they will use the meat slicer knife.